intari/readingtracker/README.md

 # Privacy Policy (for PlayStore version)
 Data collected by application will only be used to provide services to app user.
 Collected data won't be sold, used for spam or other bad things.
-If applicable goverment authority asks for your data I could provide data collected by app from you.
+I reserve right to  provide data collected by app from you if applicable goverment authority asks for your data.

 Application uses several 3rd-party services (Parse, Mandrill, Countly) to provide some functionality.

 # Where are sources for CloudCode part?